-Once you get your sourdough starter alive and bubbly and you have mastered that great sourdough loaf recipe, you may want to branch out and try your hand at other sourdough baked goods.
+Once you now where to buy a sourdough starter and you have mastered that great sourdough loaf recipe, you may want to branch out and try your hand at other sourdough baked goods.

 Most of us have recipes passed down in our family that we love.
 It might be Nana’s banana bread or Uncle Joe’s sandwich bread.
 If this sounds like you then you might want to continue making these baked goods, but with the use of your sourdough culture for the health and money-saving benefits.